AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/list-meditems-1-intro.md

 Further scoping of applicable usage scenarios (e.g. point-to-point or point-to-share) is done at the referencing Composition profile.

-#### Implementation guidance
+##### Implementation guidance

 For the expected usage scenarios in this implementation guide:

-* Related prescription and dispense records can be included via referenced medication statement
+* Where a sending system wants to include information that cannot be directly included in a supported list entry resource, the information may be included via a resource that is referenced from the supported list entries

 * When list is used in Composition
 <table class="list" width="100%">